RESEARCH STARTER

 Rainforest Resources

-In the twenty-first century, the Amazon rainforest covered an area of between 6.2 and 7.8 million square kilometers (3 million square miles), including the approximately 6.9 million square kilometers (2.7 million square miles) that make up the Amazon River basin.
+In the twenty-first century, the Amazon rainforest covered an area of between 6.2 and 7.8 million square kilometers (2.4 and 3 million square miles), including the approximately 6.9 million square kilometers (2.7 million square miles) that make up the Amazon River basin.
 Almost two-thirds of the Amazon is located in Brazil, with the remainder covering parts of Bolivia, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.
 More than one-half of the world’s estimated 10 million species of plants, animals, and insects live in tropical rainforests; only between 1.4 and 1.8 million of these species had been named by 2024.
 The Amazon rainforest has the greatest diversity of plant species on Earth.
 According to National Geographic’s estimates, a 10 square kilometer patch of rainforest may host around 1,500 flowering plants, 750 species of trees, 400 species of birds, and 150 species of butterflies.

 Without periodic infusions of new germ plasm, crops bred specifically for humans, such as coffee, bananas, and cocoa, cannot continue to produce high yields at low cost.
 As the products of generations of selective breeding, these crops continually require the amalgamation of new genetic material to maintain productivity and flavor, to counteract new diseases and insect strains, and to endure environmental stresses such as unusual cold or drought.